Why Multiday Averages Make Sense for Grant Sizing

 If we use the FMV on the grant date to determine the number of shares in each grant, employee A will receive a grant for 294 shares ($10,000 divided by $34 per share) and employee B receives a grant for 434 shares ($10,000 divided by $23 per share).
 Employee B’s grant is almost 1.5 times the size of employee A’s grant.
 Not because employee B deserves more shares but merely because employee B’s grant was timed fortuitously.

-As of yesterday, our fictitious company’s stock had fully recovered, to $34 per share.
-At this price, Employee A’s grant is worth about $10,000 (slightly lower because of rounding).
+Six months later our fictitious company’s stock has fully recovered, to $34 per share.
+At that price, Employee A’s grant is worth about $10,000 (slightly lower because of rounding).
 Employee B’s grant, however, is worth $14,756.
 Over the long term, Employee B could end up realizing significantly more compensation from his/her RSU than Employee A. This would be fine if it is our intention, but this isn’t the case—we intended them both to receive grants that were relatively equal in value.

 Using even just a 30-day average would have smoothed out the differences between the two grants considerably.
 The 30-day average for Employee A’s grant is $33 per share.
 The S&P 500 was fairly stable for the 30 days leading up to February 20, so the 30-day average doesn’t have a big impact on Employee A’s grant.
 It would be for 303 shares instead of 294 shares.

 But using a 30-day average has a significant impact on Employee B’s grant.
 The 30-day average on March 20 is $30.
 This reduces the size of Employee B’s grant to 333 shares, which is more comparable to the grant that Employee A received just a month before.
 The current value of both grants is also more comparable.
-At yesterday’s stock price of $34 per share, the value of employee A’s grant is worth a little over $10,000 and Employee B’s grant is worth a little over $11,000.
-From a compensation standpoint, this seems like a better result than using the spot price on the date of grant to determine the grant size.
+After six months, when the stock has recovered to $34 per share, the value of employee A’s grant is worth a little over $10,000 and Employee B’s grant is worth a little over $11,000.
+From a compensation standpoint, this seems like a better result than when we used the grant date spot price to determine the size of each grant.

 As demonstrated in my example, using spot prices to determine grant sizes results in a large variation in grant sizes.
-Wildly different sized grants make it harder to forecast share usage and, when the company’s stock price declines, it can cause the company to burn through its plan reserve faster than expected.
+Wildly different sized grants make it harder to forecast share usage and, when the company’s stock price declines, it can cause the company to burn through its plan reserve at record speeds.

 When the company in my example uses a spot price to size the grants to employees A and B, it uses up significantly more shares than it was planning to.
 But when the 30-day average price is used, the company’s share usage aligns with about what it was planning on at the start of the year.